-Lunch With Friends & Strangers
+Lunch With Friends and Strangers

 In collaboration with the UNC General Alumni Association